locationtech/udig-platform/docs/user/en/Working with Documents.rst

 Working with Documents
 ######################

 You can work with documents associated with a feature or layer using the **Documents** view.

+Contents:

 .. toctree::
    :maxdepth: 1